2012 Australian Open – Men's singles final: Match

 Nadal won the first set 7–5, gaining a break of serve after a long attritional battle.
 The second set was equally close, with Djokovic breaking first, losing the advantage, and breaking back to win the set 6–4 and level the match at one set each.
 The third set was the shortest of the match, as Djokovic broke Nadal twice to take the set 6–2.
-Nevertheless it was a grueling set that ran 45 minutes, longer than an average set.
+Nevertheless, it was a grueling set that ran 45 minutes, longer than an average set.
 In this set, Djokovic dropped only two points on serve and broke again in game eight with a crushing forehand to lead for the first time.

-Nadal won the fourth set tiebreak, 7-5 after trailing within the set and also down during the closely contested tiebreak; Djokovic had led 5–3 before Nadal took the next four points.
+Nadal won the fourth set tiebreak, 7–5 after trailing within the set and also down during the closely contested tiebreak; Djokovic had led 5–3 before Nadal took the next four points.
 The final set saw a return of the intense play seen in the opening sets.
 Nadal broke in the sixth game to take a 4–2 lead; Djokovic then broke back to level at 4–4.
 Finally, Djokovic made a decisive break of serve to win what is, in terms of duration, both the longest Grand Slam final in the Open Era and also the longest match in the history of the Australian Open.
-The match finished at 1:37am the following morning.
+The match finished at 1:37 am the following morning.
 Due to exhaustion, both players were given chairs to sit during the trophy presentation speeches.

+Despite Djokovic being the slight favorite to win the match beforehand, the favorite fluctuated throughout the match, with Djokovic and Nadal switching being the favorite throughout the match.